kelvinkirima014/kelvinkirima.com/content/blog/mechanics_of_ownership_and_refs_in_rust.md

               <&Pool<DB> as sqlx::Executor<'p>>
 ```

-The error tells us that a trait we need is not implemented for our mutable reference to the `Transaction` type.
+The error tells us that the `sqlx::Executor` trait, which provides a database connection we can use for executing queries is not implemented for our mutable reference to the `Transaction` type.
 These are one of those errors that have you scratching your head because the compiler has no more help to offer you, we are basically on our own now.
 The logical thing to do here is to dig into other people's code and see if I can find out how others construct multi-statement transactions in sqlx.
 I came across a similar problem on Github, and the solution offered is to dereference the transaction:

 ```rust
 async fn demo_txn(db: PgPool) -> Result<()> {